UseSolar/Solar/README.md

 1. Fork this repo
 2. Press the blue code button
-3. then press the codespace tab
+3. Then press the codespace tab
-4. press the blue create codespace on main branch button
+4. Press the blue create codespace on main branch button
 5. Open ternimal in the codespace and run

 ```